Orange Ginger Tempeh and Brown Rice Salad with Orange Balsamic Vinaigrette

 Orange Ginger Tempeh and Brown Rice Salad with Orange Balsamic Vinaigrette (vegan, gluten free if gluten-free tempeh is used)

-Makes about 4 cups; serves 2 very generously as an entree, or serves 4 as a side dish – I used half packages of the tempeh, brown rice, and veggie mix shown in the photos for this recipe
+Yield: About 4 cups; serves 2 very generously as an entree, or serves 4 as a side dish

 approximately 1/4 cup olive oil, divided into multiple uses